 Today I’m sharing a recipe for a gluten-free microwave Vegemite scroll.
 On the back of the gluten-free, vegan microwave cinnamon scroll recipe, I decided that more quick and easy baked goods were in order.
 I’ve also gotten very into yeast free versions, so stay tuned for some sweet and savoury yeast free scrolls.

 But first, let’s talk about this gluten-free microwave Vegemite scroll.
 It is easily made vegan with vegan cheese.
-Moreover, it is FODMAP friendly, gluten free, free of added nuts and gums.
+Moreover, it is FODMAP friendly, gluten free, free of added nuts and made without xanthan gum.
+The dough is made with a simple blend of white rice flour and tapioca flour with a psyllium husk binder.
 There’s also a starch free option, if that’s what you need.
-It can be anything for anyone.

 - Every microwave is different.
 What takes 1 minute 30 seconds in mine might take more or less time in yours, so keep an eye on it and adjust accordingly.